viet34tqc/notebook/interview.md

 TLDR:

 - `dns-prefetch` & `preconnect` are for high priority but indirectly-called third-party domains like CDNs or external plugins.
-- `preload` is for high priority but indirectly-called files like above-the-fold CSS background images.
+- `preload` is for resources with high priority but loaded inside stylesheets or scripts like above-the-fold CSS background images or fonts.
+For image in the markup, preload has little effect
 - `prefetch` is for low priority files very likely needed soon, like HTML, CSS or images used on subsequent pages.
 - `dns-prefetch` & `preconnect` reference just the domain name, like 'https://example.com', whereas preload and prefetch reference a specific file, like header-logo.svg. `prerender` references an entire page, like blog.html.
 - `dns-prefetch` & `preconnect` should also be used sparingly as some web browsers may limit the number of preemptive connections.
 - Both `prefetch` and `prerender` should be used with care to avoid downloading files that aren't used, which can be costly on mobile networks.
 Avoid using `prefetch` and `prerender` unless files are certain to be used later or extra data download isn't an issue.